jaydenrivas/WHSTechNotes/journal.md

 # May 5, 2025

 i think 100 humans will win because they can overwhelm the gorallia.and they are also much smarter than a gorallia.this chalenge is a connection bewtween enteriment and education

+# May 12, 2025

+the trend is not good becuase it breaks shcool proptey.saftey matter because if you dont to stuff safley becuasse it will end bad.
+#